-For the three months ended March 31, 2021, net cash provided by financing activities totaled \$118.7 million, compared to \$102.5 million for the same period in 2020.
-The increase in cash provided by financing activities was primarily related to net proceeds of \$118.6 million from the issuance of common shares and pre-funded warrants during the three months ended March 31, 2021 as compared to \$102.5 million from the issuance of common shares for the same period in 2020.
+For the three months ended March 31, 2022, net cash provided by financing activities totaled \$7.9 million, compared to \$118.7 million for the same period in 2021.
+The decrease in cash provided by financing activities was primarily related to a decrease of net proceeds from the issuance of common shares and pre-funded warrants.